5 Tips for Traveling with Your Baby After Surrogacy Birth

 Surrogacy agencies from a lot of states, such as California, allow for pre-birth surrogacy orders.
 In this case, your names will be written on the baby’s birth certificate when you are released from the hospital.
 However, if you require post-birth measures, the attorney will take all the necessary steps to have your names on the birth certificate as soon as possible.
 These steps will ensure establishing your guardianship of the baby.

 Note: It might take some time to process that.
-So, don’t worry if it is not available at that moment.
+Don’t worry if it is not available at that moment.

 You can apply for the social security card as soon as your child is born.
 But still, remember that some offices may ask you to provide the baby’s birth certificate.
 It can be very annoying if you are yet to have the certificate.
 You may have to wait until you have it before you can apply for the card.
 It might be useful to have pre-loaded or post-birth parentage orders on hand in case those in charge want to see them.

 2. Take your time